-Also, if the base is strapped to a stake, you can use both hands for fastening guy lines at any point, and you can pause your work at any point (i.e. to answer the mobile phone, which always rings when you have both hands busy...etc.).
+Also, if the base is strapped to a stake, you can use both hands for fastening guy lines at any point, and you can pause your work at any time (i.e. to answer the mobile phone, which always rings when you have both hands busy...etc.).

 Some people suggest simply slipping the pole over a stake in the ground.
 This is not a good idea.
-When doing that, you have to hold the pole while raising it and then slip it over the stake once it is raised.
+When doing that, you have to hold the pole while raising over it the ground stake and then slip it over the stake once it is raised.
 If you need to attach wires or ropes at any point, you will have a hard time holding the pole and working with just one hand.

-Start with a piece of angle iron:
+Start with a piece of angle iron (or wooden stake):

 - For 12m Pole: 1.20m to 1.50m long